altmp/altv-docs/articles/configs/server.md

 # Defines the used logging streams (console, file, stdconsole) for the server
 logStreams = [ "console", "file" ]

-# Defines the amount of worker threads for entity computation, like colshapes, streaming, etc. Good value is cpu count * 2
-entityWorkerCount = 8

 # The tags for your server (max.
 4)
 tags = [
     "Freeroam",